TripalCultivate/TripalCultivate-ChadoSearch/README.md

 1. Implement the ChadoSearch plugin type by creating a class extending ChadoSearchBase at `src/Plugin/ChadoSearch`.
 At a minimum you need to set the annotations, the $info property and the getQuery() method.
 See [BreedingCrossSearch](https://github.com/UofS-Pulse-Binfo/chado_custom_search/blob/master/example_ccsearch/srcPlugin/ChadoSearch/BreedingCrossSearch.inc) for an example.

 2. Clear the cache, navigate to the path defined in the class and enjoy your custom search!

-## Documentation

-For more information on what you can accomplish or how to get started, see [our ReadtheDocs Documentation](https://chado-custom-search-api.readthedocs.io/en/latest/#).